HarrisKirk/hawtdawg-all-ears/FAQ.md

 # FAQ

+## Where do I list my favorite treats?

+Open the Hawt Dawg appp and click on "Edit Profile" Scroll down to the section called "Passions" and tell potential mates and friends all about the treats and toys that make your tail wag.
+When you're done, click "Save Changes" to show the world.

 ## How many photos can I post

 We know your want to show off your fabuouts furry face, so we've fiven youo space to upload up to 15 photos!